jwaitzel/SuggestedColors/README.md

 ![Screenshot](https://raw.githubusercontent.com/jwaitzel/SuggestedColors/master/CreateFile.png)

-Go to Edit->Crate SuggestedColors file and a plist will be created.
+Go to Edit->Create SuggestedColors file and a plist will be created.
 Add colors there with NAME and HEX VALUE

 ## Important - Do not change plist file name
 For now :P